Werner Herzog: Later directorial career: 2006 onwards

-Herzog's April 2007 appearance at the Ebertfest in Champaign, Illinois, earned him the Golden Thumb Award, and an engraved glockenspiel given by a young film maker inspired by his films.
+Herzog's April 2007 appearance at the Ebertfest in Champaign, Illinois, earned him the Golden Thumb Award, and an engraved glockenspiel given by a young filmmaker inspired by his films.
 Encounters at the End of the World, set in Antarctica, won the award for Best Documentary at the 2008 Edinburgh International Film Festival and was nominated for the Academy Award for Best Documentary Feature, Herzog's first Oscar nomination.
 In 2009, Herzog became the only filmmaker in recent history to enter two films in competition in the same year at the Venice Film Festival.
 Herzog's Bad Lieutenant: Port of Call New Orleans was entered into the festival's official competition schedule, and his My Son, My Son, What Have Ye Done? entered the competition as a "surprise film".
 Herzog also provided the narration for the short film Plastic Bag, directed by Ramin Bahrani, which was the opening-night film in the Corto Cortissimo section of the festival.

 Herzog completed a documentary called Cave of Forgotten Dreams in 2010, which shows his journey into the Chauvet Cave in France.
 Although generally skeptical of 3D film as a format, Herzog premiered the film at the 2010 Toronto International Film Festival in three dimensional form and had its European premiere at the 2011 Berlinale.
 Also in 2010, Herzog co-directed with Dimitry Vasuykov Happy People: A Year in the Taiga, which portrays the life of fur trappers and their families in the Siberian part of the Taiga; it premiered at the 2010 Telluride Film Festival.